weizhoublue/github-action-test/README.md

 ## auto add lable 'pr/approved,pr/need-release-label' to reviewed PR

 we can get all issiue labeld with "pr/need-release-label" and label them with release-related lables , and merge it

 ## check license missing in go file

 ## auto publish chart

-## use "webserver" branch as github page and provide webserver repo
+## use /docs of "webserver" branch as root page of github page and chart repo

-the charts located on docs/charts and chart index located on docs
+the charts package located on /docs/charts and index.yaml located on /docs

 helm repo add mytest  https://weizhoublue.github.io/github-action-test

+and also could visit  https://weizhoublue.github.io/github-action-test for web doc

 ## ========== makefile ==================